The Shocking Benefits Of Celery You Need To Know About

 The first key benefit you can expect to receive from having celery in your diet plan is assistance with weight loss.
 At just 16 calories per cup of celery, it’s no secret this is one seriously low-calorie food.

 In fact, if there was ever a negative calorie food (meaning you burn off more calories simply digesting it than you do from the food itself), celery would be it.
 Granted, there are really no negative-calorie foods per se, but celery does come very close.

 The fact you do get so much volume for so few calories, however, means you’ll be adding a lot of bulk to your meal, which will help keep you feeling fuller.
 Often the biggest reason people fail on their weight loss diet plan is due to hunger and eating such small meals all the time.
 So to be able to sit down to more food is often a relief – even if the food does only contain a few calories.

 Reduced Cholesterol Level

-If your someone who’s attempting to lower your cholesterol level, that’s yet another reason to add celery to your diet plan.
-Celery contains a compound called 3-n-butylphthalide, which may help to lower the total level of lipids in the body and help to improve your overall cholesterol profile and therefore the risk of heart disease.
+If you are someone who’s attempting to lower your cholesterol level, that’s yet another reason to add celery to your diet plan.
+Celery contains a compound called 3-n-butylphthalide, which may help to lower the total level of lipids in the body and help to improve your overall cholesterol profile and, therefore, the risk of heart disease.